List Crawls: The Complete Guide to Targeted SEO Crawling

 List Crawls vs. Full Site Crawls: Key Differences

-Understanding when to use each crawl type is as important as knowing how to run them.
-Here is a direct comparison of the two approaches across the dimensions that matter most to SEO practitioners:
+Choosing the right crawl type is as important as knowing how to run one.
+Here is a direct comparison across the dimensions that matter most to SEO practitioners:

 Factor List Crawls Full Site Crawl